DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-08-03-changing-the-personal-statement.md

 ![Screenshot showing the review page before a candidate marks the personal statement section as complete.](master-statement-review.png)

-When a candidate is readyto add their applications on the ‘Your applications’ tab, we tell them they will be able to edit their personal statement.
+When a candidate is ready to add their applications on the ‘Your applications’ tab, we tell them they will be able to edit their personal statement.

 ![Screenshot of the 'Your applications' tab telling the candidate they will be able to edit their personal statement if they want to.](applications-edit-master-statement.png)